JeffRice/reactUI/README.md

 - Calculation: the type of calculation to perform: "Blue", "Green", "Purple", or "Yellow"
 - Foo: any integer from -10 to +10, inclusive (either a slider component or validated text field)
-- Bar: any number (a text field and validaiton that the user enters a valid number)
+- Bar: any number (a text field and validation that the user enters a valid number)
 - Baz: any number from 0 to 10, inclusive, (a slider component or a validated text field)

 ## The Calculation List <a name="the-calculation-list"></a>